e-clawson/cs50week1notes/Lecture1/README.md

 - rmdir - remove directory

 Types of info:
-- string - %s - text - phrase/sentence
+- string - %s - text - phrase/sentence - in c, when using a string, use double quotes
 - int - %i - integer
 - bool - boolean (true/false)
-- char - single character - insteadof a full phrase/sentence
+- char - single character - insteadof a full phrase/sentence - in c, when using single chars, use single quotes
 - double/float - real numbers - something equivalent of fractions/decimal points
 - long - integers but longer integers